SigNoz/signoz.io/blog/2021-10-18-datadog-vs-newrelic.md

 Let's compare DataDog and New Relic based on the features they provide in the above-mentioned categories.

->You can also check out [SigNoz](https://signoz.io/?utm_source=blog&utm_medium=datadog_vs_newrelic), an open-source APM tool.
-It is built natively for OpenTelemetry and supports multiple backend storage - ClickHouse or Kafka + Druid.
+>You can also check out [SigNoz](https://signoz.io/?utm_source=blog&utm_medium=datadog_vs_newrelic), a full-stack open-source APM tool.
+SigNoz provides logs, metrics, and traces all under a single dashboard.
+It is built to support OpenTelemetry natively.
 Choosing an open-source APM over SaaS vendors has many benefits for developers.
 At the same time, [SigNoz](https://signoz.io/?utm_source=blog&utm_medium=datadog_vs_newrelic) is built to avoid the pain of maintenance that comes with most open-source tools.

 ## Application Performance Monitoring